JikesRVM/jikesrvm.github.io/SupportedPlatforms.md

 # Well-supported platforms

-The Jikes RVM version 3.1.2 runs on the following systems:
+The Jikes RVM version 3.1.3 runs on the following systems:

 - IA-32 Linux [®](/Trademarks/)
-- PowerPC 32 and 64 AIX [™](/Trademarks/) (big endian only)
-- PowerPC 32 and 64 Linux [®](/Trademarks/) (big endian)
+- PowerPC 64 Linux [®](/Trademarks/) (big endian)

 Regression tests are regularly run for these platforms.

 # Less well-supported platforms

-We also support the following operating systems:
+We also support the following platforms:

 - OS X
 - Solaris
+- AIX
+- PowerPC 32

-We rely on the help of the community to provide support for these platforms because we do not have any regression machines for them.
+We rely on the help of the community to provide support for these platforms.
+We do not have any regression machines for them so the current development version (or release) may be broken at any given time on these platforms.
+If you notice a problem on these platforms, please consider providing a patch to correct the problem.

-Jikes RVM on Solaris may not work out-of-the-box as it does not seem to get much use.

 # Currently unsupported platforms

+We are happy to take patches to support more platforms.

 ## Architectures